open-ch/pyrene/FAQ.md

 ## How to use Pyrene ?
 1. Install the library by using npm or yan.
-2. Import Pyrene style at the entry point of your application :
+2. Import Pyrene's style at the entry point of your application :

 ```
 import '@osag/pyrene/dist/pyrene.css';